Courageously Serving Our Brothers & Sisters

 - Goal Update Hernando County: In January of 2019, the Diocese of St. Petersburg purchased a motel in Brooksville to convert the space into 12 efficiency units of affordable housing for low-income veterans.
 In addition to the purchase price of $350,000, the Diocese invested $200,000 to rehabilitate the property to make it clean, safe and comfortable for the occupants, many of whom were homeless.
 The property is called St. Teresa Apartments.

-- Goal Update Citrus County: St. Benedict in Crystal River is being redesigned in response to community needs and is being permitted for 18 new units of affordable housing.
+- Goal Update Citrus County: St. Benedict in Crystal River, an 18-unit apartment building is under construction.
+We expect to open in December, 2022.
 Article: County Backs Diocesan Housing Project in Citrus

 - Goal Update Hillsborough County:

 - Bella Vista Apartments opened in December 2019 and serves 55 residents with 16 apartments of affordable housing.

 - We completed the purchase of a 47-unit Tampa property, La Tierra Verde, in February 2021.
-It was recently renovated and is 100% occupied.
+It was renovated and is 100% occupied.

 - Video about Hillsborough Hope.